 When we choose hands-on exercises for our classes, we are faced with an apparent dilemma.
 Do we provide a step-by-step description with nothing left for the student to discover, or do we only describe a challenge and students must figure out what to do and how to do it?
 Many faculty believe that inquiry-based learning is the gold standard [cite inquiry-based lit], while others are frustrated by the slow pace that this approach could entail.
 In addition, the structure of many classes does not allow students to explore the material at their own rate.

 Hands-on exercises provide an opportunity for differential instruction.
 To the extent that instructors have multiple exercises to choose from and exercises that are flexible, they can decide how much guidance to give students.
 Note that difficulty and degree of guidance are related but not identical parameters for instruction.
 Difficulty has to do with the level of abstraction and the complexity of a system that is being described.
 Guidance has to do with the size of the steps from the user’s current level of knowledge or understanding to that which is required to complete the exercise.
 Often learning a concept or knowledge area is broken down into multiple levels of difficulty.
 Students can progress from one level to the next once they have mastered the skills and concepts of the former.
 The degree of guidance has to do with the hints, clues, examples, and explanations that are given to the student, as well as the difference in difficulty of successive levels.
 [Does Soloway deal with this?
 How do we measure these scales?]
+In their Usenix presentation, Chung and Cohen discuss the escalation in difficulty of challenges in the CSAW CTF and the fact that stdudents can become discouraged when faced with difficult challenges in a competition [youtube.com]

 One of our primary goals is to create exercises that nurture analysis skills.
 When speaking of analysis skills, we mean the ability to reason about large, complex, and opaque data and systems.
 Strong analytical skills enable people to impose structure and meaning on such artifacts, reason about these relationships, and draw meaningful conclusions or inferences.
 These are precisely the kinds of skills that we believe are useful in many cybersecurity scenarios, from security policy design to reverse engineering to vulnerability analysis.
 Analysis skills complement the security mindset, which is the ability to think about how systems can fail, and be made to fail in different ways, even as one is designing a system.
 Questioning assumptions plays an important role in both defense and attack.
 In designing our exercises, we focus on the following analysis skills: